Filtering data

 filter=["domain","LIKE","aliexpress"]

-where domain is the parameter name and aliexpress is the parameter value.
-This statement is equivalent to domain LIKE '%aliexpress%' in SQL.
+where domain is the parameter name, and aliexpress is the parameter value.
+The current record is equivalent to the domain LIKE '%aliexpress%' record in SQL.

 Used for scalar values.